 Informally, Morse theory \citep{milnor1963morse, matsumoto2002introduction} studies the topology of differentiable manifolds by analyzing critical points of a class of real-valued smooth functions known as Morse functions.
 Given a compact manifold $M$ and Morse function $f: M \to \bb R$, Morse theory is interested in sublevel sets of $M$ with respect to $f$, which we define as

-A classical result in Morse theory \citep[][Part I.3]{milnor1963morse} completely classifies the homotopy types of the collection $\{M_t^f: t \in \bb R\}$ based on the critical values on $f$ in $\bb R$.
-A consequence of this classification we are interested in is the following \citep[][Remark 3.4, p.
+A classical result in Morse theory \citep[][Part I.3]{milnor1963morse} completely classifies the homotopy types of the collection $\{M_t^f: t \in \bb R\}$ based on the critical values of $f$ in $\bb R$.
+A consequence of this classification that we are interested in is the following \citep[][Remark 3.4, p.
 20]{milnor1963morse}. \begin{thm} For all $\delta > 0$ sufficiently small, $M_{t+\delta}^f$ deformation retracts onto $M_t^f$.
-This also implies that the Euler characteristics of $M_{t+\delta}^f$ equals that of $M_t^f$ for all $\delta > 0$ sufficiently small. \end{thm} It is a corollary of Theorem \ref{thm:morse_result} that the function $t\mapsto \chi(M_t^f)$ is right continuous, where $\chi(\cdot)$ denotes the Euler characteristic.
+This also implies that the Euler characteristic of $M_{t+\delta}^f$ equals that of $M_t^f$ for all $\delta > 0$ sufficiently small. \end{thm} It is a corollary of Theorem \ref{thm:morse_result} that the function $t\mapsto \chi(M_t^f)$ is right-continuous, where $\chi(\cdot)$ denotes the Euler characteristic.

 While Morse theory was originally developed by Marston Morse \citep{Morse1929} and was traditionally a subject in differential topology, it has since then inspired combinatorial adaptations such as discrete Morse theory \citep{Forman2002} and digital Morse theory \citep{Cox2003TopologicalZO} without necessarily requiring any smoothness.
 A natural question would then be - \textit{when $M$ is some ``shape" instead of a differential manifold and $f$ is no longer even smooth, how do the Euler characteristics and homotopy types of $M_t^f$ behave outside of a smooth category?} This is the question we will explore in this article.